 Undoubtedly one of the most beautiful castles in The Netherlands, De Haar is still a private residence for its owners a few weeks every year today.
 It dates back to the 13th Century and was massively restored in the late 1800s back to its medieval glory.

 The castle’s brick complexion with round towers reaching above and its surrounding lakes and gardens make it an incredibly peaceful estate in Holland.
-Today, it is used as an event venue, exhibition space, and as an important piece of history to be preserved.
+Today, it is used as an event venue, exhibition space, and an important piece of history to be preserved.

 Where To Stay To Visit Castle De Haar